 Next Boot Camp Assistant may tell you that it will download the driver software for Windows on to the USB memory stick as well.
-However, it will only download the drivers for Windows 8.1 and Windows 10, so if you want to install Windows 7 - which is still used by millions of people around the world - then you'll have to head back to the compatibility tables on Apple's website in order to locate the driver software that you need for your Mac, then follow the instructions to copy the drivers on to your USB memory stick.
+However, it will only download the drivers for Windows 8.1 and Windows 10, so if you want to install Windows 7 - which is still used by millions of people around the world, but is no longer supported by Microsoft - then you'll have to head back to the compatibility tables on Apple's website in order to locate the driver software that you need for your Mac, then follow the instructions to copy the drivers on to your USB memory stick.

 Step 3: Partition your drive

 To allocate room for Windows, Boot Camp will need to split your Mac's hard drive into two separate sections, known as 'partitions'.
 This is shown at the bottom of the pane with the normal macOS on the left and the proposed Windows one on the right.

 By default, Boot Camp Assistant offers to create a small Windows partition that is only 40GB in size, but you can use the slider control (the dot between the partitions) to adjust the size of the two partitions as required.